Azure/azure-iot-sdk-c/doc/run_end_to_end_tests.md

 <a name="windows_client"></a>
 ## Run end to end tests on a Windows development environment

 - Start the Windows PowerShell in Administrator mode.
+Update execution policy by entering "set-executionpolicy unrestricted"
+- Navigate to azure-iot-sdk-c\cmake and run cmake with option to enable e2e testing: Cmake -Drun_e2e_tests=ON ..
+- The test directory will be located here: azure-iot-sdk-c\cmake\iothub_client\tests
 - Navigate to the folder tools\iot_hub_e2e_tests_params in your local copy of the repository.
 - Run the script "Set-IOTDeviceParametersForE2ETests.ps1" located under the tools\iot_hub_e2e_tests_params folders in your local copy of the repository.
 - Start the Visual Studio solution "azure_iot_sdks.sln" located under the folder cmake in your home directory.